Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/incident_handler_journal.md

 In this exercise from the Google Cybersecurity Professional Certificate, I document the details of 9 simulated security incidents and how I handled them using technical tools in hands-on labs.
 This excercise also gave me hands-on experience with various tools such as suricata, tcpdump, Wireshark, ticketing systems, Splunk, Chronicle, and the Linux Bash Shell; which are all essential proficiencies for any cybersecurity position.

-The criteria given to document is the following:

-"
-* The journal entry date and number

-* A description of the journal entry

-* 1-2 sentences addressing each of the 5 W's of the scenario:

-  * Who caused the incident?

-  * What happened?

-  * When did the incident occur?

-  * Where did the incident happen?

-  * Why did the incident happen?

-*1-2 sentences on any additional thoughts or questions about the scenario.
-"

 ## Entry #1

 In this first entry, I simulated being a level one security operations center (SOC) analyst responding to a security incident at a small U.S. healthcare clinic.
 The scenario involved investigating a ransomware attack where the attackers gained access through phishing emails and encrypted critical files, disrupting business operations.
 My goal was to document the incident and analyze the steps taken to identify and mitigate the ransomware threat.